Lionel Messi hit with four-match ban

 After being flagged for a foul, he waved his arms and sent a volley of verbal abuse at the referee's assistant.

-The ban means Messi will miss Argentina's crucial qualifier with Bolivia on Tuesday, as well as the games against Uruguay, Paraguay and Venezuela.
+The ban means Messi will miss Argentina's crucial clash with Bolivia on Tuesday, as well as upcoming games against Uruguay, Paraguay and Venezuela.

+It counts as a severe blow to Argentina's hopes of qualifying automatically for Russia 2018, given how poor its record is without Barca's talisman.

+The top four teams in South American qualifying go through, while the team that finishes fifth goes into a playoff.
+Argentina sit third, but only three points separates sixth-place Chile and Uruguay in second.